Build a directory to promote your faculty that has a standardized look and feel, but flexes to support different department needs.

 Here you can add an image, usually a portrait, for display in Lists.

 In the middle of the page, you can add components to display additional content.
-While you can include simple content like a secondary Title and Body Text, we intended this to house a Tabs component that would point to child pages of this Department Profile page, possibly named 'Research,' 'Teaching,' and perhaps 'Service.'
+While you can include simple content like a secondary Title and Body Text, we intended this to house a Tabs component that would point to child pages of this profile page, possibly named 'Research,' 'Teaching,' and perhaps 'Service.'

-These pages have no content of their own, except for a redirect to the location of their corresponding faculty profile page, set in page Properties, and tags to support building collections from the corresponding departmental profiles.
-These tags will include departmental affiliations, university roles, and perhaps additional details such as research topics or creative interests.
+These pages are built using a special template called the Faculty Profile Master Template (Authoritative Content).
+They have no content of their own, except for a redirect to the location of their corresponding faculty profile page (in your shared content) that is set in Properties, as well as tags for their department affiliation(s) -- to allow the linked page to be displayed in faculty lists on your website and any other relevant department sites.
+These tags can also include other university roles and additional details such as research topics or creative interests.

 Access to Authoritative Shared Content is limited to key people representing each major unit.
 To create the Master Profile page that corresponds with their local Department Profile, regular authors will use a Workflow, called Request Master Profile.
-Once you build a Department Profile, select it in the Page Properties Workflow tab.
-It will send a request to someone with authority to create the Master Profile who will review your work and complete the process when ready.

 The Request Master Profile workflow will create the page itself, including the redirect to your department profile, but the workflow approver is charged with ensuring:

-If this is not the faculty member's primary unit, outreach to the owner of the primary Department Profile and ask them add additional details, such as a secondary school or department affiliation and additional tags.
+If this is not the faculty member's primary unit, outreach to the owner of the primary Department Profile and ask them to add additional details, such as a secondary school or department affiliation and additional tags.

 Let us know if you need to include an afilliated or adjunct faculty member whose primary appointment is EXTERNAL to UB.